 Before transferring your domain to Namecheap, you need to set up FreeDNS nameservers.
 Here's how:

 1. Add your domain to our FreeDNS service at the FreeDNS page.

-2. Authorize your domain to use our FreeDNS service, then insert its corresponding host records (DNS settings like A records, MX records, etc.):
+2. The next step is authorizing your domain and inserting the corresponding host records (DNS settings like A records, MX records, etc.):

 Here, you have the opportunity to choose how to authorize FreeDNS: either by using your domain-based email or TXT record setup:

 Please keep in mind that TXT record authorization is the default authorization method

 This means that once you enroll your domain/subdomain in FreeDNS, you should authorize FreeDNS by creating a TXT record with the values provided in your account’s Dashboard/Domain List.
 You may also select authorization via email in your Namecheap account.